SapphireCircuits/Artemis-Plus-Hardware/README.md

-# Sapphire Circuits Ambiq Apollo3 Plus Arduino Core
+# Sapphire Circuits Artemis Plus Module

 This is a remix of the Sparkfun Artemis module.
 It is module pin-for-pin backward compatible with the original module except it has twice the Flash and RAM memory.